Chicken piccata is a popular Italian American dish that features a quick pan-fried chicken breast in a wonderfully vibrant lemon-caper sauce.

 Instructions

-7. Add the remaining butter to the pan and the garlic and shallots and cook for a minute or two, stirring constantly.
+- Add the garlic, capers and shallots to the pan and cook for a minute or two, stirring constantly.

-8. Pour in the white wine, chicken stock, lemon zest and juice from half of the lemon and whisk to form a nice emulsion.
+- Add the remaining butter, pour in the white wine, chicken stock, lemon zest and juice from half of the lemon and whisk for a couple of minutes over a high heat.

 jacquee - i sugar coat it